Capitol Watch: Budget hearings start to amid Medicaid woes

 Team members could examine the success of past Medicaid reforms — including a push toward managed care and a cap on annual increases in state Medicaid spending.
 Soaring managed long-term care costs and Cuomo’s $15 minimum wage hike are helping drive Medicaid spending above the limit, and Democratic Senate Leader Andrea-Stewart Cousins has said issues including the cap “are worth revisiting.”

-Another solution could involve looking at how government decides who is eligible for Medicaid services.
-New York is one of a few states that requires counties to chip in for Medicaid costs.
+Another solution could involve looking at how the government decides who is eligible for Medicaid services.
+New York is one of a few states that require counties to chip in for Medicaid costs.
 Cuomo has questioned local governments’ role in Medicaid decisions as the state takes on more costs.

 Krueger, who’s calling for increased transparency in the state’s Medicaid spending, said an increasingly older population is simply signing up for Medicaid benefits more often.